 Welcome to the Kang Research Group

-Our research falls under the [hep-ph] category on arXiv.org: high energy physics - phenomenology.
-This field of theoretical physics explores the observable consequences of fundamental particles, their interactions, and the phenomena that emerge from these interactions.
-Our work in QCD theory and phenomenology directly supports and guides major experiments at Jefferson Lab, the Relativistic Heavy Ion Collider (RHIC), the Large Hadron Collider (LHC), and the future Electron-Ion Collider (EIC).
 We are part of the SURGE Collaboration, a Topical Collaboration in Nuclear Theory funded by the US Department of Energy, Office of Science, Office of Nuclear Physics, as well as the California EIC Consortium.
-By bridging theory and experiment, we aim to unlock new insights into the strong interaction and the structure of nuclear matter.
+By bridging theory and experiment, we aim to unlock new insights into the strong interaction and the properties of strongly interacting matter.

 Our research focuses on several key areas in theoretical high-energy nuclear and particle physics: